aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 ![Auto-captions demo](auto-captions-demo.jpg)

+> [!CAUTION]
+> This code sample is a proof of concept designed exclusively for educational purposes.
+It is **not** intended for production use.
+Its primary goal is to help you understand the concepts and capabilities of AWS services. **DO NOT** use this solution in any production environment.

 **This project is intended for education purposes only and not for production usage.**

 This is a serverless web application, leveraging [Amazon IVS](https://aws.amazon.com/ivs/), [Amazon Transcribe](https://aws.amazon.com/transcribe/), [Amazon ECS](https://aws.amazon.com/ecs/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb), [Amazon S3](https://aws.amazon.com/s3/) and [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 The web user interface is a single page application built using [React.js](https://reactjs.org/) and the [Amazon IVS Player](https://docs.aws.amazon.com/ivs/latest/userguide/player.html).
 The demo showcases how you can add real-time live captioning to an Amazon IVS stream using Amazon Transcribe.
 It also showcases how to configure image overlays to appear on top of the video player based on specific keywords, using [TimedMetadata](https://docs.aws.amazon.com/ivs/latest/userguide/metadata.html).
 This demo uses [Amazon API Gateway WebSockets](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html) to deliver the captions to the connected clients, which are then used as a WebVTT track.